VerdictAI

 5 questions

-Are wooden dollhouses really worth the extra money over plastic?
+Are wooden dollhouses worth it over plastic?